Latry

 About The App

-Latry is an application that lets amateur radio operators connect to digital voice networks from mobile platforms.
+Latry is an application that lets amateur radio operators connect to digital voice networks from their Android and iOS devices.
 It functions as a client for SvxLink, allowing you to join talkgroups on SvxReflector systems or HAM TETRA networks and chat with other users over the internet.

 After entering your server host, port, callsign, authentication key, and desired talkgroup, Latry establishes a secure connection and handles audio streaming using the Opus codec.